 HTTP in the ’90s → MCP in the mid-2020s

 • A streamlined, universal connector.
 Before HTTP, serving a single document online required separate FTP, Gopher, and CGI setups, each with its own client software and link syntax (Berners-Lee, 1989).
 HTTP consolidated this into one protocol and address scheme, allowing universal browser access.
 MCP targets a similar pain point for AI: today, every “AI integration” has its own REST schema and JSON structures.
 MCP replaces that complexity with a single JSON-RPC dialect plus a capability handshake.
-An LLM client can list a server’s tools (actions), resources (data), and prompts (expert instructions) at runtime, then call them without custom wrappers.
-Supported transports include stdio, WebSocket, or plain HTTP, making MCP compatible across various environments (MCP Wikipedia).
-Early adopters include Anthropic, OpenAI, Google’s Toolbox for Databases, VS Code, and Replit.
+An LLM client can list a server’s tools (actions), resources (data), and prompts (expert instructions) at runtime (see MCP overview), then call them without custom wrappers.
+Streamable HTTP and stdio are the standard transport mechanisms.
+It also supports custom transports — which means WebSockets or other bidirectional channels can be implemented, though they aren’t specified as core transports in the standard.
+Last but not least, MCP adoption spans both model labs and developer ecosystems — from Anthropic and OpenAI to Google’s Toolbox for Databases, VS Code, and Replit — signaling a move toward standardized AI-to-tool interoperability.

 MCP vs. HTTP